sweng-epfl/public/exercises/devtools/ex2/README.md

 Sum value of array elements is : 15
 ```

-## Exercise 2 -- The Debugger is Your Best Friend
+## Exercise 2.2: The Debugger is Your Best Friend

-Imagine -- You run your freshly compiled program.
+Imagine you run your freshly compiled program.
 It doesn't output the correct result, or the program crashes.

 How do you figure out what's going wrong?
 You need to _debug_ your program.